Halloween: Resurrection: Production

 Both Whitney Ransick and Dwight H. Little were approached to direct the film but turned it down.
 Later Rick Rosenthal, the director of Halloween II, was chosen to direct.
 During the casting period of the film, producers considered Danielle Harris (who played Jamie Lloyd in Halloween 4: The Return of Michael Myers and Halloween 5: The Revenge of Michael Myers) for a role in the film.
+After the producers liked working with LL Cool J in H20 but he turned out to be more expensive for a second appearance, the role of Freddie was envisioned to be played by another rapper, with Coolio also auditioning before the casting of Busta Rhymes.
+Brand said both Rhymes and Tyra Banks were brought into the movie to make it more appealing to a Black audience.
 Bianca Kajlich's screams had to be dubbed in postproduction because of her inability to scream.
 The film's trailer was delivered on April 26, 2002, with the release of Jason X. Principal photography began in Vancouver, British Columbia on May 14, 2001 with the opening scene filmed at Riverview Hospital in Coquitlam, BC.

-Originally known as Halloween: Homecoming, Halloween H2K, and Halloween: MichaelMyers.com before the producers chose the final title as they wanted one that let audiences know Michael Myers was alive.
+Daisy McCrackin's character Donna Chang was initially introduced through a shower scene, which was ultimately deleted from the finished film.
+It was meant to be a "sexy homage" to the infamous shower scene in Alfred Hitchcock's Psycho.